Margaret Roach Wheeler: Exhibitions

 In 1985, Wheeler exhibited at the Gilcrease Museum, and then in 1986 and 1987, she participated in the Red Earth Festival fashion show.
 She also participated in 1986 in the Talking Threads: Contemporary Native American Fashions exhibition held at the Wheelwright Museum of the American Indian in Santa Fe.
 In 1988, she participated in the Handweavers Guild of America international fashion show, known as Convergence.
 The biannual exhibit occurs at the end of a conference to teach weaving techniques and ends with a juried selection of works.
 She was the only Native American artist who participated and her work was selected for the fashion show.
 Wheeler continued her participation in the event through the late 1990s, but also began exhibiting at the Santa Fe Indian Market.

 Wheeler has participated in group exhibitions at the Heard Museum, Museum of Indian Arts and Culture, Institute of American Indian Arts, the Museum of Arts and Design, and the National Museum of the American Indian.
 During Native Fashion Now at NMAI's George Gustav Heye Center in Manhattam, she was also chosen as one of four Native American fashion designers chosen to speak on textile arts.

 Awards and honors

 She has won numerous awards and honors throughout her career, including Best of Class in the weaving and textiles category at the 2009 annual Heard Museum Guild Indian Fair and Market, as well as first in 3-D division in the 2008 and 2010 Southeastern Art Show and Market (SEASAM) competition hosted by the Chickasaw Nation in Tishomingo, Oklahoma.
 She was inducted into the Chickasaw Nation Hall of Fame in 2010.
 In 2018, she was given a Governor's Arts Award from the State of Oklahoma for her unique contributions to the arts.
 She received the 2020 Chickasaw Nation Dynamic Woman of the Year award, which recognizes a Chickasaw woman who has made great accomplishments in her career field and contributed towards the preservation and perpetuation of Chickasaw culture.
+In 2026, she was named a United States Artists (USA) Fellow.